 10 Best Places To Live in Italy

-Relocating to Madrid has been a wondrously transformative experience for me.
+Relocating to Rome has been a wondrously transformative experience for me.
 Everything else aside, the infectious vibrant energy combined with the slower pace of life has been incredibly good for my well-being, and the eternal sun has warmed my bones.

 Italy is one of the most beautiful countries in the world to live in.
 But you can’t just “move to Italy”.
 Let’s take a look at the list of 10 best places to live in Italy together to see which part of this wonderful country can better fulfill your expectations!